tareldewhi/tareldewhi.github.io/en/symbiosis.md

 </p>

 <p>
-  Meaning is not necessarily transmitted at the beginning.
+  <strong>Meaning</strong> is not necessarily transmitted at the beginning.
 It may
   <strong>emerge progressively from the history of the interaction</strong>.
 </p>